Paint Booth Design Lighting Layout

 What is Lighting Design for a Paint Booth?

-A paint booth design lighting layout is a report detailing a paint booth with lights installed showing foot candle levels at locations within the paint booth.
+A paint booth design lighting layout is a report detailing a paint booth with lights installed, showing foot candle levels at locations within the paint booth.
 The unique thing about paint booths over other indoor areas is that lights are also mounted on the walls to light up vertical surfaces, such as cars.
-So, vertical light levels are just as important as horizontal light levels.
+Vertical light levels are just as important as horizontal light levels for achieving professional paint finishes.

 What are the Recommended Lux Levels for a Paint Booth?

-The industry standard for a paint booth is between 100 to 150 foot candles (about 1076 to 1614 lux) at 3 feet height above floor level.
-If you opt for a different foot candle - then light quality, placement, and size need to be adjusted accordingly.
-We provide (free) lighting plans for paint booths to ensure the paint booth LED lights we recommend will meet your needs.
+The industry standard for a paint booth is between 100 to 150 foot candles (about 1076 to 1614 lux) at 3 feet above floor level.
+Professional automotive paint booths typically require the higher end of this range for color matching accuracy.
+We provide free lighting plans for paint booths to ensure the paint booth LED lights we recommend will meet your specific requirements.

 What are the Typical Lighting Requirements for a Spray Booth?

-Spray booths tend to be limited in size and area.
-It's important that the lighting is very bright so that the painting process can be done professionally.
-Therefore, it is quite common to see light levels in the 60-100 foot candle range.
-Since the space is so small, it's not hard to achieve these light levels.
+Spray booths require very bright lighting so that the painting process can be done professionally.
+It''s quite common to see light levels in the 60-100 foot candle range for smaller spray booths.
+Uniform light distribution is critical to avoid shadows that could compromise paint quality.

 How Do I Choose the Right LED Lights for a Paint Booth?

 The most important first step is to understand what type of spraying you're doing.
-If your spray booth process creates explosive paint vapors, then you should use explosive-proof lighting.
-Do not substitute vapor-proof lighting for explosion-proof light.
-From there, it's a function of understanding the factors of your spray booth: size, brightness, and application, and whether you want to replace your existing fixtures or retrofit your fixtures.
+If your spray booth process creates explosive paint vapors, then you must use explosion-proof lighting – never substitute vapor-proof lighting.
+We evaluate your spray booth size, required brightness levels, and specific application to recommend the optimal fixture configuration.

 What Type of Lighting Goes in a Paint Booth?

-How Many Paint Booth Fixtures Do You Recommend?
+How Many Paint Booth Fixtures Do You Need?